JackDougherty/bookdown-test/docs/bookdown-test.md

 <img src="images/2014-lumpkin-mae-willie-screenshot.png" alt="Here's a sample CTDA video caption, with option to add Markdown link and footnote."  />
 <p class="caption">
-Image 4.4: Here’s a sample CTDA video caption, with option to add Markdown link and footnote.
+Figure 5.4: Here’s a sample CTDA video caption, with option to add Markdown link and footnote.
 </p>